angular-redux/store/README.md

 component/injectable.
 It will turn the property into an observable which observes the Redux Store value which is selected by the decorator's parameter.

-The decorator expects to receive a `string`, a `function` or no parameter at all.
+The decorator expects to receive a `string`, an array of `string`s, a `function` or no parameter at all.

-- If a `string` is passed the `@select` decorator will attempt to observe a store property whose name matches the value represented by the `string`.
+- If a `string` is passed the `@select` decorator will attempt to observe a store property whose name matches the `string`.
+- If an array of strings is passed, the decorator will attempt to match that path through the store (similar to `immutableJS`'s `getIn`).
 - If a `function` is passed the `@select` decorator will attempt to use that function as a selector on the RxJs observable.
 - If nothing is passed then the `@select` decorator will attempt to use the name of the class property to find a matching value in the Redux store.
 Note that a utility is in place here where any $ characters will be ignored from the class property's name.

 ```typescript